You are using an outdated browser. Please upgrade your browser to improve your experience

 Despite a wet start, summer 2021 has enjoyed some incredibly hot weather, with temperatures soaring to over 30 degrees in many parts of the UK.
 This, coupled with current limitations on holidays, has seen more and more of us opting to create spaces in our gardens that remind us of being poolside.
 In fact, searches for ‘lounger’ have spiked by an incredible 66 percent in 2021.

 Creating a holiday-at-home feel in your own garden is easy to achieve.
 Simple changes, such as adding a comfortable relaxation area to recline and read a book, can go a long way in changing the feel of your garden.
-You can add a touch of luxury to your outdoor space by incorporating comfortable garden furniture designed for relaxing, such as our loungers.
+You can add a touch of luxury to your outdoor space by incorporating luxury garden furniture designed for relaxing, such as our loungers.
 If possible, try to separate this area from the dining area in your garden to create a distinct ‘relaxation zone’ and ‘eating zone’, just like a hotel getaway.

 For extra effect, add a water feature or pop-up pool to help you cool down on the warmer days.
 If staycations are likely to form an annual part of your calendar going forward, you could take this one step further and consider adding a home swimming pool as a permanent feature to your garden.